cocktail828/lvfs-plugin/README.md

 Introduction
 ------------

-This plugin is used to update hardware that uses the fastboot protocol.
+This plugin is used to update hardware that uses the firehose protocol.

 Firmware Format
 ---------------